nothrem/jQuerySmartEllipsis/README.md

 Free for any usage.

-If modified or forked, please keep the URL for original GitHub repository.
+When modified or forked, please keep the URL for original GitHub repository.

-If using in custom-minified version, please make sure file header remains in the file.
+When using in custom-minified version, please make sure file header remains in the file.

 Code based on StackOverflow forum: http://stackoverflow.com/questions/536814/insert-ellipsis-into-html-tag-if-content-too-wide
 Code improved for better performance and extended by Nothrem Sinsky: https://github.com/nothrem